allisonh328/web-softwaretools-plain/ux.md

 _Figure 5: The change for tags_
 </div>

-For the tag of available, we just calrify three different states,
+For the tag of available, we just calrify three different states before, available, pending, sold.
+And then we add the number of pets in each state, which is convienent for customers to keep track of our sales.

 <div align=center>
 <img src=templates/tags/tag3.jpeg width="700px" height="100px">